Mechanical Engineering Technology Program Information

 - Instill leadership, professionalism, social awareness, and citizenship.

-- Program Educational Objectives (PEOs) are broad statements that describe the career and professional accomplishments that the Mechanical Engineering Technology (MET) Option is preparing graduates to achieve.
+PEOs are broad statements that describe the career and professional accomplishments that the mechanical engineering technology option is preparing graduates to achieve.

 SOs are narrower statements that describe what students are expected to know and be able to do by the time of graduation.
 These relate to the skills, knowledge, and behaviors that students acquire in their matriculation through the mechanical engineering technology option.

-The MET Program Outcomes, related to the educational objectives (underlined), are as follows:
+The MET Program Student Outcomes, related to the educational objectives (underlined), are as follows:

 - Apply principles of engineering materials, applied mechanics, and applied fluid sciences.

 - Apply the technologies of manufacturing processes, machine design, instrumentation and automation.